IQTLabs/packet_cafe/deployment/linux.md

 docker-compose up -d --build && docker-compose rm -f
 ```

-Once it has finished, check the for the `healthy` status of the containers:
+Once it has finished, check  for the `healthy` status of the containers:

 ```bash
 $ docker ps